mdresf/ClockPlus/README.md

 Of course if you go back to bed within a short amount of time (15 min) the alarm is trigger again.

+You can find all the information about this project hackaday.io: https://hackaday.io/project/25330-internet-of-beds

 The android application is base on Clock+ designed by Phillip Hsu wich have been modified to fit my needs.
 Thank you very much PHILLIP HSU!!